A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Relax by a Lake

-Multiple man-made lakes throughout Golden Gate Park make for a great place to relax on a warm San Francisco day.
+Multiple man-made lakes throughout Golden Gate Park are great places to relax on a warm San Francisco day.

-Spreckels Lake is known for motorized boat enthusiasts racing their boats around, but you can also find turtles here!
+Spreckels Lake is known for motorized boat enthusiasts racing their boats, but you can also find turtles here!

 Stow Lake is popular if you want to get on the water!
 You can rent a boat from the Stow Lake boathouse by the hour and row or pedal around the lake.

-Lloyd Lake has a lovely little waterfall and nice meadow surrounding it for the ultimate relaxation!
-There is also usually a good amount of shade around this lake from the surrounding trees.
+Lloyd Lake has a lovely little waterfall and meadow surrounding it, perfect for ultimate relaxation!
+The surrounding trees usually provide a good amount of shade around the lake.

 Go Waterfall Chasing

-There are a surprising amount of waterfalls throughout Golden Gate Park.
+There are a surprising number of waterfalls throughout Golden Gate Park.
 Two are located on JFK Jr Dr. There’s a small waterfall next to Lloyd Lake and a much larger waterfall just up the road to the north called Rainbow Falls.
-At Rainbow Falls look up and you’ll see a large Celtic style cross!
+Look up at Rainbow Falls and see a large Celtic style cross!

 Huntington Falls is the third waterfall in the park, cascading down the side of Strawberry Hill.
-This is an excellent place for a photo opportunity and you can walk to the base of the falls as well!
+It is an excellent place for a photo opportunity, and you can also walk to the base of the falls!

 See the Cherry Blossoms Bloom

-Golden Gate Park is an excellent place to see the Cherry Blossoms bloom in the spring!
-You’ll find them throughout the park but the highest concentration of them is of course around the Japanese Tea Garden.
-Another great place to spot the spring blooms is at Shakespeare Garden.
+Golden Gate Park is an excellent place to see Cherry Blossoms bloom in the spring!
+You’ll find them throughout the park, but the highest concentration is, of course, around the Japanese Tea Garden.
+Another great place to spot the spring blooms is Shakespeare Garden.
 You’ll also see them on the walking paths surrounding Stow Lake.

 Get Active

-One thing you’ll notice during your visit to Golden Gate Park is that people love getting active here.
+You’ll notice during your visit to Golden Gate Park that people love getting active here.
 Whether they’re riding bikes, going for a long run, playing softball, soccer, or disc golf, there are plenty of places to get your fitness on.
-Even walking a few laps around the Polo Field is a fun way to get your steps in!
+Walking a few laps around the Polo Field is a fun way to get your steps in!

 Take a Walking Tour

-Want to dive deeper into the history of Golden Gate Park, consider taking a Golden Gate Park Walking Tour.
+If you want to dive deeper into the history of Golden Gate Park, consider taking a walking tour.
 These tours from SF City Guides are completely free, but you do need to reserve in advance.
-There are a few different types of tours for Golden Gate Park to choose from so check out their website for more information.
+There are a few different types of tours for Golden Gate Park to choose from, so check out their website for more information

 Take a Segway Tour